NFT creators continue to contribute auction proceeds to charities around the world

 - Yes!
 The key part is to make sure you are only sending ETH or one of the supported ERC-20 tokens.
 Do not send the NFT directly to the nonprofit!

-- Can I reuse donation addresses generated in The Giving Block widget?
+- Can I reuse donation addresses generated in The Giving Block Donation Form?

 - Yes!
-Even though our widget uses a dynamic wallet address and each wallet is freshly created for each donor, you can use the wallet generated in the donation widget as often as you’d like.
+Even though our Donation Form uses a dynamic wallet address and each wallet is freshly created for each donor, you can use the wallet generated in the Donation Form as often as you’d like.
 Whichever email you use the first time will receive all future tax receipts automatically too.

 - Can I donate NFT proceeds to nonprofit organizations in the United States?